THE STUDENT EXPERIENCE

 |Students select 6 credits of electives which may include additional statistics, biochemistry, and advanced topics courses as determined by the thesis committee||6|

 Requirement may be waived.
-Please contact Graduate Program Coordinator.
+Contact the Graduate Program Coordinator.

 After enrolling in other coursework, students enroll in enough credits of NUTR SCI 991 to reach a total of 12 credits per fall and spring semesters.